 There are two exceptions as to our 24-month policy:

 - Those who are under the age of eighteen, or have not yet graduated from high school (but still under the age of 21), may be eligible to receive a free white cane, or when the student has a rapid growth spurt, making the current cane no longer an appropriate length.
 When this occurs, the student’s mobility instructor should send a recommendation to the Council requesting a new cane and its length.

 - Individuals may be eligible to receive a replacement white cane at our discretion under special circumstances, such as a defective cane or damage to the cane that is not due to the user’s error.

-If you are a first-time cane user and not listed in our database, you are eligible to receive an additional backup cane within the first two years of receiving your first one at half the retail cost.
+New cane users are eligible to receive a backup cane at half the retail cost, if purchased within the first two years of receiving their first white cane.
 Available canes include the Ambutech adjustable support cane, Ambutech folding mobility cane, and Ambutech folding ID cane.